 about me

-I am an Assistant Professor of Mathematical Sciences with affiliation in Mechanical Engineering at Worcester Polytechnic Institute (WPI).
 I am the PI of the FMNST Lab — Fluid Mechanics and Small-scale Transport Lab at WPI.
-My research interests are small scale fluid dynamics and particle transport.
-I am also interested in intersectional feminism, STEM education, and science, technology & society.
+My research interests lie in the field of small-scale fluid dynamics, specifically as it pertains solute and particle transport at the microscale as well as microfiltration applications.
+I am also interested in topics in intersectional feminism, inclusive STEM education, and science, technology & society.

 Between August 2018 and August 2020, I was a Dean's Post-Doctoral Scholar in the Department of Mathematics at Florida State University.
 My advisors were M. Nicholas J. Moore and Nicholas G. Cogan.